 Five new stations to begin with

-The Ring Rail Line will be a two-track urban line reserved exclusively for passenger traffic.
-It will have surface stations at Vehkala, Kivistö and Leinelä as well as the Aviapolis and Airport tunnel stations.
+The Ring Rail Line is a two-track urban line reserved exclusively for passenger traffic.
+It has surface stations at Vehkala, Kivistö and Leinelä as well as the Aviapolis and Airport tunnel stations.
 Plans allow for additional stations under ground at Ruskeasanta and Viinikkala and on the surface at Petas.
-The busiest stations will be Kivistö and Airport.
+The busiest stations are Kivistö and Airport.

-The Ring Rail Line will go under the airport in an 8-kilometre tunnel with two tubes.
-Coming from the west the tunnel will begin on the northeast side of the Katriinantie-Tikkurilantie intersection and will resurface in Ilola to the east of Laaksotie and south of Koivukylänväylä.
+The Ring Rail Line goes under the airport in an 8-kilometre tunnel with two tubes.
+Coming from the west the tunnel begins on the northeast side of the Katriinantie-Tikkurilantie intersection and resurfaces in Ilola to the east of Laaksotie and south of Koivukylänväylä.

-Connecting corridors will be excavated at intervals of about 200 metres between the two tubes.
+Connecting corridors are excavated at intervals of about 200 metres between the two tubes.
 In an emergency these can be used to exit to the other tube.
-Special emphasis will be placed on operational safety in planning and execution.
+Special emphasis has been placed on operational safety in planning and execution.

 Improvement of Highway 3 between Ring III and Keimola

-Road arrangements in the Kivistö area are being planned as part of the improvement of Highway 3 (the Hämeenlinna motorway) between Ring III and Keimola.
+Road arrangements in the Kivistö area has been planned as part of the improvement of Highway 3 (the Hämeenlinna motorway) between Ring III and Keimola.
 The road plan includes a new Keimolanportti interchange, among other things.
-The old Hämeenlinna road (Vanha Hämeenlinnantie) will be rerouted and will be designed and landscaped to give it a more urban look and reduce speeds.
-High-standard bus stops will be constructed on the motorway and noise barriers will be installed around it.
+The old Hämeenlinna road (Vanha Hämeenlinnantie) was rerouted and designed and landscaped to give it a more urban look and reduce speeds.
+High-standard bus stops has been constructed on the motorway and noise barriers were installed around it.

 Construction costs and execution